skylerbullard/House-Prices-Portfolio/README.md

 This project aims to give a purchaser an estimate of what a home will cost.
 This project's final product will be a predictive model trained on a set of house features.

+A predictive _mean-squared-error_ model will be evaluated on _Root-Mean-Squared-Error(RMSE)_ between the logarithm of _predicted_ value and the logarithm of _observed_ sales price.

 # Data

 ### features: redefined in laymen's terms and specificied measuring units